-Vietnam battles fatal measles outbreakApril 18th, 2014 in Diseases, Conditions, Syndromes /
+Vietnam battles fatal measles outbreakApril 18, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Vietnam is scrambling to contain a deadly outbreak of measles that has killed more than 100 people, mostly young children, and infected thousands more this year, the government said Friday.